$616,401Average Value$291Average Price per Sq Ft76Homes For Sale

 View GreatSchools Rating Methodology

-Recent price reduction makes this an incredible value at this price!
+Price improvement!
 This 1280 square foot, 2 Bedroom, 2 bath home in a fantastic 55+ community has been well maintained and lovingly cared for, in need of some cosmetic fixes but this one is ready for your touches!
 Roof and siding were both replaced around 2014.
-Great layout with spacious living area upon entry, dining room with slider to an
+Great layout with spacious living area upon entry, dining room with slider to an enclosed porch, 2 good-sized bedrooms with built-in

 Welcome to The Steward, a brand-new apartment community located near the intersection of I-5 and 217 in Tigard, OR.
 The Steward combines environmentally friendly living with purposeful design, where energy efficiency, sustainable practices, and sophisticated design coexist to align where you live with how you live.
 Intentionally bright with floor to ceiling windows, homes at The Steward